-For tax year 2011, your contributions to an IRA are limited to $5,000, unless you're over 50, in which case you can make an additional $1,000 IRA contribution.
+But Roth IRAs aren't for everybody.
+There are income and contribution limits to be aware of.
+There are limits on income to be aware of as well.
+For tax year 2015, your contributions to an IRA are limited to $5,500 per year, or $6,500 if you are 50 or older.
 These amounts are reduced even further if your "modified adjusted gross income," as defined by the Internal Revenue Service, is above certain amounts.
 See the IRS table of Roth IRA contribution limits by income level and different filing categories for more information.

-"Ultimately, you really want to have your 401(k), and you want to have some regular savings, and then you'd like to have a Roth," Georgia Bruggeman, a certified financial planner with Meridian Financial Advisors, LLC, in Holliston, Massachusetts, told Ally Bank in a recent interview.
+Many financial planners are quick to point out that reaching your Roth IRA contribution limits doesn't mean you have to—or should—stop socking money away for retirement.
+That's true even if you also have a 401(k) retirement account at your place of work.
+"Ultimately, you really want to have your 401(k), and you want to have some regular savings, and then you'd like to have a Roth," Georgia Bruggeman, a certified financial planner with Meridian Financial Advisors, LLC, in Holliston, Massachusetts, told Ally Bank in an interview.
 "Having your retirement income spread between these different piles of money . . . gives you the maximum flexibility to manage your tax bill," she said.

 So if you don't have a retirement plan at work, you can contribute the maximum into a traditional IRA, regardless of your income.
 If your income makes the Roth IRA contribution limits too confining, you still may be able to open a traditional IRA and save more for retirement that way.
 However, your total contributions to all IRAs can’t exceed the overall limits of $5,500 annually, or $6,500 if you're over 50.
 Be sure to visit the IRS website to find current information for your situation.